Experienced Fort Collins Motorcycle Accident Attorney

 Braking Issues: Since Motorcycles have front and rear brakes, it can sometimes be more confusing when trying to quickly stop.
 If you push or pull the brakes too hard, you will skid or end up flying over the handlebars.
 It is a fine line between safely braking and braking into disaster.
 If you do not brake fast enough, you may crash into an object or vehicle in front.
 Likewise, braking too hard can cause you to lose control of the motorcycle.
 Some bikes are quite large and heavy so practicing braking is a great exercise.
 Nowadays, many motorcycles have sophisticated braking systems, like anti-lock systems that you will find in most cars.
 It is important to make sure your are thoroughly briefed on your particular motorcycle’s braking systems.

 Impaired Driving: As we know, motorcyclists can succumb to the same intoxication issues as vehicles.
 A rider may drive to a bar and think that he or she can get safely home without being stopped by Police or stopped by impaired coordination and reflexes.
 A great deal of motorcycle accidents are due to some type of impaired driving (primarily due to alcohol ingestion).
-Don’t drink and drive is a well known slogan in the US.
+Don’t drink and drive is a well-known slogan in the US.
 We can also put texting and driving in there under the impairment category.
 Motorcyclists text just like car drivers.
 Admittedly, it is more difficult to handle a cell phone while driving a motorcycle than say a car.
 Texting has become one of the world’s biggest safety issues as motorists do not want to put down their cell phones, even while engaging in a hazardous activity like driving.

 COMMON INJURIES SUFFERED DURING MOTORCYCLE ACCIDENTS

 Here are some of the more common injuries sustained in a motorcycle crash.
 I have personally seen these injuries while serving as a Fort Collins motorcycle accident attorney.